thomasstrottner/thomasstrottner/README.md

-- 👋 Hi, I’m @thomasstrottner
-- 👀 I’m interested in cloud security and data privacy.
+- 👋 Hi, I’m building the open-source software stack for confidential cloud computing and AI @edgelesssys.
-- 🌱 I’m currently learning more about confidential computing.
-- 💞️ I’m looking to collaborate on turning the public cloud into your private cloud.
-- 📫 How to reach me: LinkedIn or Twitter

 <!---
 thomasstrottner/thomasstrottner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.